bitnami/charts/bitnami/harbor/README.md

 ## Upgrading

+### To 25.0.0

+This major updates the PostgreSQL version from 14.x.x to 17.x.x.
+Instead of overwritting it in this chart values, it will automatically use the version defined in the postgresql subchart.

 ### To 24.0.0

 This major updates the PostgreSQL subchart to its newest major, 16.0.0, which uses PostgreSQL 17.x.
 Follow the [official instructions](https://www.postgresql.org/docs/17/upgrading.html) to upgrade to 17.x.